northridge-dev/python-game-dev/problem_sets/1_christmas_countdown/README.md

 ## Bonus

 1. Account for leap years.
-(To do so, you'll also need to ask the user for the current year.)

 2. Write a second version of your program that makes use of Python's `datetime` module.